 How To Serve

-- Enjoy green chili as a main dish with warm tortillas or cornbread and a little butter.
+- Enjoy this pork green chili recipe as a main dish with warm tortillas or cornbread and a little butter.

 - Some are purists and enjoy a hearty bowl of chili on its own.
 Others top with sour cream, cheese, crushed tortilla chips, lime wedges, and a little fresh cilantro.
 I'm in the toppings camp and love to load it up!